tihmels/Notion-Workflow/README.md

 # Notion Page Creation Workflow for Alfred

-This repository contains a Python-based Alfred workflow that interacts with the Notion API to create new pages in specified databases.
-It supports multiple templates for each database, allowing users to dynamically select and apply a specific template while creating pages.
+This repository provides an Alfred workflow that integrates with the Notion API, enabling users to **create pages in Notion databases quickly and efficiently**.
+Whether you're using templates for standardized content or creating custom pages, this workflow simplifies your Notion page creation process directly from Alfred.

 ---

-## Features
+## Key Features

-- **Create Pages in Notion Databases**: Create new pages in configured Notion databases using Alfred.
+- **Effortless Page Creation**: Create new pages in your Notion databases directly from Alfred.
-- **Template Support**: Select from multiple preconfigured templates for a database.
+- **Template Integration**: Use preconfigured templates to quickly generate pages with standardized content.
-- **Customizable Configuration**: Easily configure databases and templates using a JSON file.
+- **Simple Configuration**: Customize databases and templates through easily editable JSON files.
-- **Open in Notion**: Automatically open the newly created page in the Notion desktop app or browser.

 ---

-## Setup Instructions

-### Prerequisites
+## Prerequisites

+To use this workflow, you'll need:

-- **Python**: Ensure Python 3.7 or higher is installed.
+- **Python**: Ensure Python 3.7 or higher is installed on your system.
-- **Notion Integration Token**: Generate an integration token from the [Notion Developers](https://www.notion.so/my-integrations) page.
+- **Notion API Token**: Generate an integration token from the [Notion Developers](https://www.notion.so/my-integrations) page.
-- **Alfred**: Install Alfred (with Powerpack) for running workflows.
+- **Alfred App**: Install Alfred with the Powerpack for running workflows.

 ---

-### Installation Steps
+## Installation Steps

 1. **Clone the Repository**:
    ```bash